ossf/wg-best-practices-os-developers/docs/SCM-BestPractices/github/repository/code_review_not_limited_to_code_owners.md

-## Default Branch Doesn't Limit Code Review to Code-Owners
+# Default Branch Should Limit Code Review to Code-Owners

 policy name: code_review_not_limited_to_code_owners

 severity: LOW

-### Description
+## Description

 It is recommended to require code review only from designated individuals specified in CODEOWNERS file.
 Turning this option on enforces that only the allowed owners can approve a code change.
 This option is found in the branch protection setting of the repository.

-### Threat Example(s)
+## Threat Example(s)

 A pull request may be approved by any contributor with write access.
 Specifying specific code owners can ensure review is only done by individuals with the correct expertise required for the review of the changed files, potentially preventing bugs and security risks.

-### Remediation
+## Remediation

 1. Make sure you have admin permissions
 2. Go to the repo's settings page